-- Assign to each Governor whose term is expiring and whose position will be filled by the election of a successor, the responsibility to chair a committee of not more than 5 persons to recruit 2 or more candidates to file for the position. - Diversity among committee members is desired, and might include, inter alia, former Governors from that district, local bar presidents or officers, and representatives of minority and specialty bars. - The outgoing Governor should be reminded by the Executive Director, or her delegate, of this responsibility not later than November 1 of the Governor's third year. - The outgoing Governor should report on the work of his or her recruiting committee at the January BOG meeting. - Immediately upon receipt of the application, post on the WSBA website the name and district of each individual who files for election to the BOG. - Make available to each candidate for the BOG, without charge and for a one-time use only, the ability to contact all members residing in the candidate's district by e-mail and by direct mail.
+- Assign to each Governor whose term is expiring and whose position will be filled by the election of a successor, the responsibility to chair a committee of not more than 5 persons to recruit 2 or more candidates to file for the position. - Diversity among committee members is desired, and might include, inter alia, former Governors from that district, local bar presidents or officers, and representatives of minority and specialty bars. - The outgoing Governor should be reminded by the Executive Director, or her delegate, of this responsibility not later than November 1 of the Governor's third year. - The outgoing Governor should report on the work of his or her recruiting committee at the January BOG meeting. - Any outgoing Governor intending to run for a second term, shall recuse themselves from the position of Chair. - Immediately upon receipt of the application, post on the WSBA website the name and district of each individual who files for election to the BOG. - Make available to each candidate for the BOG, without charge and for a one-time use only, the ability to contact all members residing in the candidate's district by e-mail and by direct mail.
 For example, direct mail contact could be accomplished through providing address labels, or by including candidate flyers in the balloting material, while e-mail contact could be accomplished by WSBA forwarding candidate messages to all district members. - Develop a description of the duties and responsibilities of a member of the BOG, the time commitment, representative issues that come before the Board for decision, and the rewards and satisfaction of service on the Board of Governors, and publicize the information to the WSBA membership prior to the deadline for each BOG election. - Set up a direct outreach system to local and specialty bars to assist in recruiting candidates for the BOG.